 Suzanne Marie Sevakis was knocked down by a vehicle on the side of a road in Oklahoma City, Oklahoma.
-She was her hospitalized for five days before she died in April 1990 of her wounds, at just 20 years old.
+She was hospitalized for five days before she died in April 1990 of her wounds, at just 20 years old.

-At the time Suzanne was living under the name of Tonya Hughes and worked at a strip club as a dancer.
+At the time, Suzanne was living under the name of Tonya Hughes and worked at a strip club as a dancer.
 Several years before the tragic events of 1990, she had been abducted at the age of 5 by Franklin Delano Floyd, who was both her step-father and eventual husband and who was also living under a false identity as Clarence Hughes at the time of Suzanne’s death.

 Netflix’s true crime documentary, Girl In The Picture, did its very best to tell the story of the tragic life and early death of Suzanne Marie Sevakis as well as how several years of investigation eventually uncovered her link to a number of siblings and the children she had for her step-father.
 It also reveals how Sevakis was failed by the institutions and people around her, all of whom should have done more to stop such a bizarre event from finding its way into the history books.

-The events of Girl In The Picture reveal the fact that Franklin Floyd was Sandi Willet’s third husband.
-Furthermore, the DNA test that confirmed Sevakis’ true identity also revealed the fact that she was indeed the same five-year-old girl who had been kidnapped by her stepfather in 1975.
+From the findings documented in “Girl In The Picture,” it was rather clear that Sandi Willet’s third marriage was to Franklin Floyd.
+In addition, the DNA test which established Sevakis’ original birth name also found that she was the same five-year-old girl who had been abducted by her step-father back in 1975.

 Somewhere down the line, Philip’s part in the story diminished until a man came forward in 2019 to reveal the fact that he was the Philip related to Suzanne Sevakis.
 DNA testing confirmed his assertions as well as the fact that he had been secretly adopted by a couple who raised him in North Carolina.